maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 ### webpack development server with hot reloading

 In order to being able to comfortable work on our application, we don't want to run the build process manually every time we make a small change to the code.
-Instead we want webpack to watch our code and start the build process automatically after every change.
-Also we want our browser to display those changes immediately without reloading the application.
+Instead **we want webpack to watch our code and start the build process automatically after every change**.
+Also we want our browser to **display those changes immediately without reloading the application**.
 We can achieve this with the `webpack-serve` package and hot reloading.

 ```bash
 npm install --save-dev webpack-serve opn